UX Case Study: UX Scoring

 • Identified the quality gap and proposed a system to leadership.

-• Presented to Directors/VPs and secured sponsorship to proceed.
+• Presented to senior leaders and secured sponsorship to proceed.

 Design & Planning

-• Co-designed with cross-functional designers to shape the final system.
+• Co-designed with cross-functional partners to shape the final system.

 Team Leadership

-• Planned and facilitated a 5-day design sprint.
+• Planned and facilitated a focused design sprint.

 Design sprint collaboration photo

-5-day sprint to align on approach and validate risks.
+Sprint to align on approach and de-risk adoption.

 Product Overview